 Attempts to rewrite geographic history

 An estimated 30 million Kurds reside primarily in mountainous regions of present-day Iran, Iraq, Syria and Turkey.
 They remain the world’s largest nomadic population without a sovereign state.
-The Kurds are not monolithic, however, and tribal identities and political interests often supersede a unifying national allegiance.
+The Kurds are not monolithic.
+However, tribal identities and political interests often supersede a unifying national allegiance.

-Some Kurds, particularly those who have migrated to urban centers, such as Istanbul, Damascus and Tehran, have integrated and assimilated, while many who remain in their ancestral lands maintain a strong sense of a distinctly Kurdish identity.
+Some Kurds, particularly those who have migrated to urban centers such as Istanbul, Damascus, and Tehran, have integrated and assimilated, while many who remain in their ancestral lands maintain a strong sense of a distinctly Kurdish identity.
 A Kurdish diaspora of an estimated two million people is concentrated primarily in Europe, with over a million in Germany alone.
-These migratory wanderers never possessed their own country at any point in their history, but were always part of a larger country or empire that took them in and provided them refuge.
+These migratory wanderers never possessed their own country at any point in their history but were always part of a larger country or empire that took them in and provided refuge.

-The version of events that the Kurds present is in staunch contrast with the account that is supported by most historians.
+The version of events that the Kurds present is in staunch contrast with the account that most historians support.
 This has proven to be a point of contention between the Kurds and the citizens of other countries.

 The Kurds claim to have been conquered and occupied throughout their history, for instance.
 Here is an example of their attempt to rewrite history to fit their narrative: “The Kurdish region has seen a long list of invaders and conquerors: Ancient Persians from the east, Alexander the Great from the west, Muslim Arabs in the 7th Century from the south, Seljuk Turks in the 11th Century from the east, the Mongols in the 13th Century from the east, medieval Persians from the east and the Ottoman Turks from the north in the 16th Century and most recently, the United States in its 2003 invasion of Iraq.”